 The MySQL WHERE Clause restricts the number of records or rows returned by the SELECT Statement.
 It means SELECT Statement will return the records only If the condition specified after the WHERE keyword is TRUE.

-Let me take on example to demonstrate the functionality of MySQL where clause in real-time.
+Let me take an example to demonstrate the functionality of MySQL where clauses in real-time.
 For instance, we want to order a shirt from the Amazon store.
 When we type a shirt in the search bar, it will show thousands of shirts.
-And to customize the search results, we have to use filters such as Gender, Price range between $50 to $100, and brand = Levis, or River Island, etc. Once you applied the above filters, it will only display the shirts that are matching the above requirements.
+And to customize the search results, we have to use filters such as Gender, Price range between $50 to $100, brand = Levis, or River Island, etc. Once you apply the above filters, it will only display the shirts that match the above requirements.

-Let me show you what happens internally (mean MySQL query against the Amazon).
+Let me show you what happens internally.
+It means MySQL Select query with Where Clause against Amazon).
 It will go something like this:

 SELECT Product_Name, Size, Brand, Price, Discount FROM Products_table WHERE Product_Name = 'Shirts' AND Gender = 'Male' AND Brand = 'Levis' OR 'River Island' AND Price BETWEEN 50 AND 100

-The SELECT Statement with WHERE Clause in MySQL is
+The SELECT Statement with MySQL WHERE Clause is

 SELECT [Column Name 1], [Column Name 2], ...., [Column Name N] FROM Source_Table WHERE Conditions

 - Column Names: Number of columns from the tables.
 It may be one or more.

 - Source_Table: Table(s) present in the Database.
-Use MySQL Joins to join multiple tables.
+Use Joins to join multiple tables.

 - Conditions: Here, we have to provide filters or conditions.
 If the condition is TRUE, then only the SELECT Statement will return the records.

 MySQL WHERE Clause Examples

 MySQL WHERE Clause Single Condition

-In this example, we are going to use a single condition in MySQL WHERE Clause.
+In this example, we are going to use a single condition.

 USE world; SELECT Code, Name, Continent, Region, SurfaceArea, IndepYear, Population, LocalName FROM country WHERE Continent = 'Asia';

 The above MySQL statement will retrieve records as mentioned above where the Continent is exactly equal to Asia

-In this example, we are going to use Multiple Conditions in MySQL WHERE Clause.
+In this example, we are going to use Multiple Conditions.

 USE world; SELECT Code, Name, Continent, Region, SurfaceArea, IndepYear, Population, LocalName FROM country WHERE Continent = 'Asia' AND Region = 'Southern and Central Asia';